MerleSt/HousingPrices/README.md

 🏡 HousingPrices: Predict if a House is Expensive or Not Welcome to the HousingPrices repository!
 In this project, we harness the power of 80 unique features to predict whether a house is expensive or not.
 A binary classification problem at its core, this project offers insights into data preprocessing, model selection, and hyperparameter tuning.

+🗂️ Data Files
+housing-classification: This dataset serves as the foundation for building and training our model.
+test: An unseen dataset used to evaluate our model.
+Predictions from this dataset were uploaded to the platform for evaluation. data description: Dive deep into this file to understand the nuances and descriptions of each feature in the datasets.
+All data files can be found in the data folder.

 📓 Notebooks in this Repository
 Model Selection Notebook: Dive deep into the exploration and comparison of different machine learning models to find the best one for our data.
 Model Application & Tuning Notebook: Embark on the journey of applying the chosen model, tuning its parameters, and enhancing its performance.